Hotspot Shield Review 2022

 With over 1,800 servers in over 80 countries, you can expect fast speeds from Hotspot Shield.

 - Speed: Hotspot Shield performed lightning fast during download and upload speed tests.

 - Free option: Hotspot Shield offers a free version that is convenient but capped at 500 MB per day and has a two Mbps speed limit.

 What We Don't Like

-- Only five simultaneous connections per subscription: Five just doesn't cut it for some people.
+- Only five simultaneous connections per account: Five just doesn't cut it for some people.

-- Strict data retention laws: The United States is not the best place to base a VPN service given it’s membership in Five Eyes, Nine Eyes and 14 Eyes.
+- Strict data retention laws: The United States is not the best place to base a VPN service in, given its membership in Five Eyes, Nine Eyes, and 14 Eyes.

 About Hotspot Shield

 Hotspot Shield is a VPN company based out of Redwood City, California.
 It started in 2008 and now has over 1,800 servers in 80 different countries.
 It has servers in most global regions such as North America, South America, Europe, Asia Pacific, Middle East, and Africa.

 When it comes to choosing VPNs.
 More servers mean less congestion, which often translates to better speeds.
 And not to spoil anything, but Hotspot Shield’s servers were blazing fast when we tested them.